Cascoda/cascoda-sdk/baremetal/app/ot-sed-eink-freertos/README.md

 Once the devices are all ready, plug the server Chili into a Linux machine and run the `ot-eink-server` executable.
-Then, power the end device Chili.
+Then, power the end device Chili and [commission it](../../../docs/guides/thread-commissioning.md).
 After 10 to 20 seconds, the server will receive discover requests, as well as image requests from the end device.